learnbyexample/py_regular_expressions/py_regex.md

 # Unicode

 The examples so far had input strings made up of ASCII characters only.
-However, the `re` module's matching is Unicode by default.
+However, the `re` module's matching works on Unicode by default.
 See [docs.python: Unicode](https://docs.python.org/3/howto/unicode.html) for a tutorial on Unicode support in Python.
 This chapter will briefly discuss a few things related to Unicode matching.

 ## re.ASCII